 NOTE 2：Whether and how the NSCE server triggers the network slice adaptation for all the VAL UEs within the VAL Application is out of scope of this release.

-4. The NSCE server acting as AF provides the updated S-NSSAI and DNN per VAL UE.
+4. The NSCE server acting as AF provides the updated S-NSSAI, application requirements and DNN per VAL UE.
 In particular, NSCE server sends this information to the PCF via NEF as part of the AF-driven guidance for URSP determination to 5G system (as specified in TS23.502 clause 4.15.6.10, TS 23.503 clause 6.6.2.2, TS 23.548 clause 6.2.4).
-This guidance may update the route selection parameters to indicate different sets of PDU Session information (DNN, S-NSSAI) that can be associated with applications matching the application traffic.
+This guidance may update the route selection parameters to indicate different sets of PDU Session information (DNN, S-NSSAI, application requirements) that can be associated with applications matching the application traffic.
+5GC uses this information to update the URSP to the affected UE(s).

 NOTE 3: NSCE server provides the updated S-NSSAI/DNN as a suggestion/guidance to PCF; however it is up to PCF to decide whether to perform the slice/DNN re-mapping

 5. The NSCE server may send a notification to the NSCE client indicating success or failure.